ShikOfTheRa/scarab-osd/OTHER/DOCUMENTATION/Guide_standalone_GPS_OSD.md

 ## Step 1: prepare your config.h file

 Select the GPS chip type by removing the comments:

   //#define GPSOSD_UBLOX

   //#define GPSOSD_NMEA

   //#define GPSOSD_MTK

 Select the aircaraft type:

   //#define ROTORCRAFT

   //#define FIXEDWING

 Select baud rate to use with GPS:
 Note - if changed from default 115200, the GUI baud rate will need to be changed.

-#define BAUDRATE 115200
+  //#define BAUDRATE 115200

   //#define BAUDRATE 57600

   //#define BAUDRATE 38400

   //#define BAUDRATE 19200

 //#define BAUDRATE 9600

 Optional screeen layout switching options if RSSI is not used.
 Requires a spare RC channel

 //#define OSD_SWITCH_RSSI           // Enables 3 way screen switch using a TX channel via a RX channel connected to the OSD RSSI pin.
 Typically used for GPSOSD.

 ## Step 2: Upload
 https://github.com/ShikOfTheRa/scarab-osd/blob/master/OTHER/DOCUMENTATION/FirmwareFlashing.md